hyhieu/hyhieu.github.io/blog/what_is_entropy.md

-A random variable and its entropy must be rigorously defined on a *measurable space.* Both definitions are very deep and abstract, but it is that depth and abstraction that build a rigorous foundation for anything that follows.
+A random variable and its entropy must be rigorously defined on a *measurable space.* Both definitions are very deep and abstract, but it is that depth and abstraction that build a rigorous foundation for everything that follows.

 <details markdown="1">
 <summary>If you are curious, click for an brief adventure into measure theory.</summary>